Katikistan/cheri-baremetal-lab/README.md

 * `Makefile`: Build automation for CHERI/non-CHERI and BIOS/kernel modes
 * `README`: The file you are currently reading
 * `linker.ld`: Linker script targeting bare-metal memory at `0x80000000`
-* `codasip/*.S`: CHERI-alliance Assembly source files to be tested
+* `alliance/*.S`: CHERI-alliance Assembly source files to be tested
 * `cambridge/*.S`: CTSRD Assembly source files to be tested

-## Academic Use

-This setup was developed for a computer science bachelor's project at Copenhagen University to explore CHERI's hardware-enforced memory safety.
-It enables writing and testing CHERI-enabled RISC-V assembly in a minimal bare-metal environment.